China scraps some of its most controversial Covid rules, in significant step toward reopening - KESQ

 Home quarantine allowed

-In another massive change, asymptomatic Covid patients or those with mild symptoms will be allowed to quarantine at home instead of being taken to a government facility.
+In another massive change, asymptomatic Covid patients or those with mild symptoms will be allowed to quarantine at home instead of being taken to a government facility, unless they choose otherwise.

+Patients whose condition deteriorates will be transferred to hospital for treatment, the report said.
+Close contacts can also quarantine at home.

 Throughout the pandemic, Chinese residents have described the chaos and stress of going into quarantine camps, many saying it was unclear when they would be allowed to leave, and others complaining of crowded or poor conditions.